 - Paying Liabilities Early.
 Keeping payable liabilities on the books means maintaining a needlessly high denominator in the quick ratio formula.

 Drawbacks to Liquidity Ratios

 Although the quick ratio is a reliable snapshot of a firm’s financial health, it is ultimately a single statistic attempting to summarize an entire balance sheet.
-As such, it incurs the same drawbacks which affect all liquidity ratios. [source]
+As such, it incurs the same drawbacks which affect all liquidity ratios (along with other financial metrics).

 - Based on Book Value: Because the quick ratio is calculated based on balance sheets, which are backward-looking, they may not reflect the current reality of the business.
 Sharp changes in economic conditions (such as the COVID-19 pandemic) could easily distort asset prices and inventory values, making historical figures irrelevant.

 - No Measure of Management Quality: The quick ratio is a function of financial data, and as such it is uninformative about management.
 A low quick ratio, for example, could equally be a sign of a blasé and apathetic CEO, or a bright and motivated executive trying to turn around a struggling company.